michaelbZA/my-website/content/posts/fc-series/06-month-end-close-process-transformation.md

 ### Phase 2: Quick Wins (2-3 months)
 - Implement materiality thresholds for adjustments
-- Standardize and templatize recurring journal entries
+- Standardise and templatise recurring journal entries
 - Create a visual close calendar with clear task ownership
 - Implement daily cutoffs for transaction processing
 - Reduce the scope of month-end reports to essential information